CertAlert FAQ

 How Do I Specify The Certificates Reported?

-CertAlert lets you specify which of the following certificate conditions are included in reports:
+CertAlert lets you customize which certificate conditions appear in your reports:

 • No Certificate Was Detected